akrakman/akrakman/README.md

 ## Hi there 👋

 ### 🔭 I’m currently working as a
-  1. Course Associate for CS 124 Introduction to Computer Science at UIUC
+  1. Course Associate for CS 124: Introduction to Computer Science at UIUC
-  2. Web developer for UIUC's ACM chapter
+  2. Software developer for UIUC's ACM chapter
   3. Project Manager

 <!--